chrisveness/scrypt-kdf/README.md

 It was originally developed by Colin Percival as part of the [Tarsnap](http://www.tarsnap.com/scrypt.html) file encryption utility.
 It is fully described in Percival’s paper [Stronger Key Derivation via Sequential Memory-Hard Functions](http://www.tarsnap.com/scrypt/scrypt.pdf), and is specified in [RFC 7841](https://tools.ietf.org/html/rfc7914).

-`scrypt-kdf` is a Node.js zero-dependency wrapper around the OpenSSL implementation of scrypt, providing a `kdf` function and a `verify` function.
+`scrypt-kdf` is a Node.js zero-dependency wrapper around the core Node.js OpenSSL implementation of scrypt, providing a `kdf` function and a `verify` function.

 - the `kdf(passphrase, params)` function returns a key (together with scrypt parameters and salt), which can be stored for later verification
 - the `verify(key, passphrase)` function verifies that the stored key was derived from the supplied password.